-Phaidon International is the parent company of six leading specialist talent agencies.
-For more than 15 years, we have given clients and candidates the peace of mind that the recruitment process is in expert hands.
-Our continual investment in best-in-class technologies and consultant training enables us to recruit with speed, precisionand accuracy.
-Today, we provide permanent, contract and multi-hire recruitment from our global hubs all over the world.
+Selby Jennings is a leading specialist recruitment agency for banking and financial services.
+For more than 15 years, we have given clients and candidates peace of mind that the recruitment process is in expert hands.
+Our continual investment in best-in-class technologies and consultant training enables us to recruit with speed, precision and accuracy.

+Today, Selby Jennings provides permanent, contract and multihire recruitment from our global hubs all over the world.
 We pride ourselves in keeping our professional network up-to-date with any changes that will shape the future of work or affect the hiring process.
 Visit our website to discover more invaluable insights, including exclusive research, salary guides and market trends.

-phaidoninternational.com
+selbyjennings.com